Tag archive for: AMESF

 Where: Arnaud de Villeneuve Campus, 2nd floor

-Our associations rallied together and shared their finest mustaches on social media while raising awareness about prostate cancer!
+Our organizations got involved and shared photos of their best mustaches on social media while raising awareness about prostate cancer!

 A post shared by AMESF_SFMTP (@amesf_sfmtp)